 The Group is committed to a high standard of compliance with the relevant statutory and regulatory requirements relating to, inter alia, accounting and financial reporting, internal controls, disclosure controls and procedures and corporate governance.
+The Company has put in place the Whistle-blowing Policy which sets out the procedures for a whistle-blower to make a report to the Company on misconduct or wrongdoing relating to the Company and its officers.

-The AC has reviewed the adequacy of the Whistle-Blowing Policy adopted and implemented by the Group which provides employees and external parties with official and accessible channels to promote responsible and secure whistle-blowing without fear of adverse consequences.
-All whistle-blower complaints shall at first instance be reviewed by the internal audit committee (the "IAC") of the Company, which will then decide on the cases to be escalated to the AC.
+The AC has reviewed the adequacy of the Whistle-blowing Policy adopted and implemented by the Group.
+This promotes responsible and secure whistle-blowing without fear of adverse consequences.
+All whistle-blower complaints shall at first instance be reviewed by the Internal Audit Committee (the "IAC") of the Company, which will then decide on the cases to be escalated to the AC.
 The AC shall review all whistle-blower complaints directed from the IAC at its half-yearly meetings to ensure independent and thorough investigation and adequate follow-up.
 The AC shall then present the matters under their purview and recommendations to the Board for its review and further action.
+The IAC and the AC shall ensure that the identity of any whistleblower is kept confidential and the Group is committed to ensuring that the whistleblower is protected against detrimental or unfair treatment.